globalizejs/globalize/README.md

 ***Unit tests***

-To run the unit tests, run `grunt test:unit`, or run `grunt connect:keepalive` and open `http://localhost:9001/test/unit.html` in a browser (or `http://localhost:9001/test/unit-es5-shim.html` for IE8).
+To run the unit tests, run `grunt test:unitLocal`, or run `grunt connect:keepalive` and open `http://localhost:9001/test/unit.html` in a browser (or `http://localhost:9001/test/unit-es5-shim.html` for IE8).
 It tests the very specific functionality of each function (sometimes internal/private).